StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-notification-for-ptp.md

 ### Create and manage subscriptions

-User applications can be configured to subscribe to and receive push notification from the ptp-notification app.
+User applications can be configured to subscribe to and receive push notifications from the ptp-notification app.

 To create a subscription: